Maluri station: LRT Ampang Line

 The line was the first LRT line to be operational in Malaysia.

-MRT Kajang Line station
+MRT Kajang Line

 Construction of the underground MRT station began in 2012 following the official launch of the construction of the MRT Kajang Line.
-The station is located beneath Jalan Cheras.
-As a result, throughout the construction of the station, various diversions of the road had to be carried out.
+Since the station is located beneath Jalan Cheras, various diversions of the road had to be carried out throughout the construction of the station.
 Decking above the work site was also erected to enable traffic to run while station box excavation and other construction work proceeded underneath.